APCSLowell/AsteroidsGame/README.md

 Some important things to keep in mind
 -------------------------------------
-1. You're collaborating!
+1. You are collaborating!
 Most of the work for the `Spaceship` class has already been done in the `Floater` class.
 Don't change it!
 Your job is to extend the `Floater` class to "build on top of it" to make a `Spaceship` class.
-2. To create the `Spaceship` class you need to write a constructor.
+2. To create the `Spaceship` class you only need to write a constructor and one or more functions to implement the hyperspace feature.
 3. When you are sketching out your ship on the [Spaceship design worksheet](https://drive.google.com/file/d/0Bz2ZkT6qWPYTRDJvNUJRdXFjNGs/view?usp=sharing) make sure the ship is centered at (0,0) and pointing to the right
-4. Don't declare any duplicate variables in your `Spaceship` class.
-You are inheriting all the variables you need from `Floater`
 5. Make sure your `Spaceship` constructor initializes all 9 of the `protected` variables it inherits from `Floater`

 Samples of Student Work